Jeff Jarrett: Other ventures

-In a December 2021 news release from the Prospect League, Jarrett was among several members of an ownership group to purchase the Springfield Lucky Horseshoes, a collegiate summer league baseball team based in Springfield, Illinois, temporarily naming it Capital City Baseball until a name was determined.
+In a December 2021 news release from the Prospect League, Jarrett was among several members of an ownership group to purchase the Springfield Sliders, a collegiate summer league baseball team based in Springfield, Illinois, temporarily naming it Capital City Baseball until a name was determined.

 In February 2022, the ownership group announced the name of the Springfield Lucky Horseshoes after receiving input.
 Since the announcement, Jarrett has been active in the Springfield area promoting the team, which marked its 14th season in 2022 and the first season since its rebrand.

+On March 4, 2025, Jarrett is among the investors of the revived Acclaim Entertainment, a video game publisher that originally existed from 1987 to 2004.